kleeresearch/lecture/README.md

 However, because both the training and testing data are derived from the same image, the F1-scores are likely over-optimistic due to spatial leakage.
 More advanced methods can be applied to avoid spatial leakage, such as (1) training and evaluating on different image tiles (e.g., map0_1, map0_2).

+---

+**License:** MIT License
+You are free to use, modify, and share this notebook for educational and research purposes with proper attribution.